 Let’s examine the elements of the armor of God and how we can be strong in the Lord:

 This is more than personal honesty; it is the truth of God’s Word as it is kept in the heart and acted upon in the believer’s life.
 Paul admonishes the believers, “Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened bread of sincerity and truth” (1 Corinthians 5:8 also 2 Corinthians 7:14; 11:10; Philippians 1:18).

 This covers the heart, preserves the life, and protects the important organs of the believer.
 The breastplate points to the righteousness of Christ and also to the Christian’s personal faithfulness to the truth.
 Both are necessary for successful battle against sin.
 Paul wrote, “But by His doing you are in Christ Jesus, who became to us wisdom from God, and righteousness and sanctification, and redemption” (1 Corinthians 1:30).

 The Feet Ready For Spiritual Warfare

 In order for the believer to stand the assaults, he must have a sure footing on Christ.
 It is an encouraging thought that the warrior in the midst of spiritual conflict can stand strong in peace.
 He has peace with God (Romans 5:1).
-He stands firm on the knowledge of Christ incarnate, crucified, risen and ascended.
+He stands firm on the knowledge of Christ’s incarnation, crucifixion, resurrection and ascension.